Innovation in Government Initiative (IGI)

 Scale-Up Innovation Competitions

-IGI hosts scale-up innovation competitions that fund technical assistance to governments in low- and middle-income countries to adapt, pilot, and scale evidence-informed innovations that have been previously evaluated with a randomized evaluation(s) and found to improve the lives of people living in poverty.
+IGI hosts scale-up innovation competitions that fund technical assistance to governments to adapt, pilot, and scale evidence-informed innovations that have been previously evaluated with a randomized evaluation(s) and found to improve the lives of people living in poverty.
 J-PAL affiliated and IGI invited researchers can submit applications in collaboration with government partners, J-PAL regional offices, and other collaborators.
 Innovations can be programs or changes to existing programs, processes, or delivery systems.
 Technical assistance can include support to governments to collect data about the nature and extent of a problem; determine whether evidence about potential solutions is relevant to their context and systems; adapt, pilot, and monitor evidence-informed programs; evaluate scalable versions of these programs when the government commits to using the results to inform their scale-up decisions; and improve government monitoring and evaluation systems for scaled-up programs, among other forms of scale-up support.

 IGI will initially prioritize three sectors where there are large bodies of evidence about designing effective programs and high government demand for collaboration: education, health, and social assistance.
 We also accept proposals from other sectors.